Boifuba/gurps-instant-bazaar/README.md

 ### Reporting Issues
 When reporting problems, please include:
 - FoundryVTT version
-- Game system being used
+- GGA Version being used
 - Steps to reproduce the issue
 - Any console error messages
 - Screenshots if applicable